hqpham98/c1023-code-solutions/sql-join/sql-join-quiz-notes.md

 - What is a foreign key?

+When the values in a column in one table refers to values in a column of another table.

 - How do you join two SQL tables?
 (Provide at least two syntaxes.)

+SELECT \*
+FROM "tableA"
+JOIN "tableB" USING "colID"

+or

+SELECT \*
+FROM "tableA"
+JOIN "tableB" ON "tableA"."colID" = "tableB"."colID"

 - How do you temporarily rename columns or tables in a SQL statement?

+AS

 - How do you create a one-to-many relationship between two tables?

+A single join statement

 - How do you create a many-to-many relationship between two tables?

+Multiple join statements

 ## Notes